 ICEF Public Schools was founded in 1999 with a vision to create a college-bound network of public schools dedicated to transforming South Los Angeles into a stable, economically vibrant community.
-In order to do so, ICEF believes in by providing first-rate educational opportunities dedicated to developing the "whole child" through its focus on Academics, Arts and Athletics.
+In order to do so, ICEF believes in providing first-rate educational opportunities dedicated to developing the "whole child" through its focus on Academics, Arts and Athletics.
 ICEF Public Schools is committed to growing leaders who upon graduation from college, will return to their communities to serve and be agents of change.

-ICEF schools and staff are guided by core values and beliefs that reflect what we believe are the best practices found in high performing schools that consistently produce well-educated students prepared to enter and succeed in college.
-The following core values are instilled as guiding principles throughout the entire ICEF organization:
+ICEF schools and staff are guided by core values and beliefs that reflect what we believe are the best practices found in high performing schools that consistently produce well-educated students prepared

-- □ Community: We will create, grow and support a unified community where we are passionate about the success of our students. - Diversity: We will respect diversity while using our differences to drive innovative practices that unite us all. - □ Empowerment: We will empower our stakeholders to be efficient and effective in delivering the highest quality services for our students. - Accountability: We will develop a culture of integrity where we hold ourselves and each other accountable for our actions and behavior with our students, our parents, and our stakeholders. - □ Communication: We will provide clear, effective, and timely communications within our organization and in our business dealings. - □ Safety: We will insure a learning environment where students, parents, visitors, and staff feel supported and secure. - □ Collaboration: We will make ICEF an enjoyable workplace of professionals where we actively share responsibility, celebrate successes, learn from failures, and work together for the success of all.
+Community: We will create, grow and support a unified community where we are passionate about the success of our students.
+Diversity: We will respect diversity while using our differences to drive innovative practices that unite us all.
+Empowerment: We will empower our stakeholders to be efficient and effective in delivering the highest quality services for our students.
+Accountability: We will develop a culture of integrity where we hold ourselves and each other accountable for our actions and behavior with our students, our parents, and our stakeholders.
+Communication: We will provide clear, effective, and timely communications within our organization and in our business dealings.
+Safety: We will insure a learning environment where students, parents, visitors, and staff feel supported and secure.
+Collaboration: We will make ICEF an enjoyable workplace of professionals where we actively share responsibility, celebrate successes, learn from failures, and work together for the success of all.